This page was updated on 06 January 2021. To view changes, please see page updates

 The manager of the CSSC where the foster carer is geographically located is the delegated decision maker for approving the application.

 Kinship carers have a pre-existing relationship with the child or young person.
 For example, they may be their aunt, grandparent, cousin, neighbour, soccer coach or teacher.
-The placement focuses on the child’s safety and support network coming together to care for the child.
+The care arrangement focuses on the child’s safety and support network coming together to care for the child.

 In emergent cirumstances where kin are identified as a care option for a child immediately seek provisional approval.
 Complete a short assessment on identified kin, based on the statement of standards (Child Protection Act 1999, section 122).
 (Refer to the practice guide Provision approval assessment guidelines.)
-This is to enable the child to begin the placement straight away, while a detailed and more comprehensive assessment is completed.
-Placement Support Services and the senior team leader will be able to help with completing the provisional approval processes and forms.
+This is to enable the child's care arrangement to begin straight away, while a detailed and more comprehensive assessment is completed.
+Staff from the Placement Support Services and the senior team leader will be able to help with completing the provisional approval processes and forms.

-The CSSC manager with case management responsibility for the child is the delegated decision maker for kinship care approval.
+The CSSC manager of the CSSC with case management responsibility for the child is the delegated decision maker for kinship care approval.

 If urgent provisional approval is required and central screening checks have not been obtained, the regional director is the delegated officer.
 (For detailed information, refer to procedure Provide and review care.)